 Maria also owns a rental property in Silicon Valley, on which she holds a mortgage.
 She asked Bankrate for a Money Makeover because she wants to see if she has enough money to last through her retirement and where improvements can be made in her personal finances.

-Retired schoolteacher wonders if her money will last through retirement.
+Profile: Retired schoolteacher wonders if her money will last through retirement.

-Maria must decide where to live, and her finances need professional scrutiny.
+The challenge: Maria must decide where to live, and her finances need professional scrutiny.

-Certified Financial Planner Tim Maurer gives Maria high marks for excellent stewardship of her finances.
+The plan: Certified Financial Planner Tim Maurer gives Maria high marks for excellent stewardship of her finances.